 So, while the offer may seem fair now, it might not be enough to cover the full cost of your recovery later.

 Say a year and a half after the accident, it turns out that you need surgery.
 You’ll be out of work for weeks.
 Will the money the insurer is offering cover those damages?
 And what if you’re never able to return to your old job in the same capacity?
 Will that quick settlement be enough?

 Working with an attorney can also increase the size of your settlement.
-In fact, clients who let attorney’s handle their car accident claims receive 3.5x MORE than someone who tries to file a claim on their own.
-When you let us file your claim, we get you the compensation you deserve and not a penny less.
+In fact, clients who let attorneys handle their car accident claims receive 3.5x MORE than people who try to file claims on their own.
+When you let us file your claim, we fight to get you the compensation you deserve and not a penny less.

 You should always talk to an attorney before you sign any forms from any insurance company.
 Otherwise, you could end up signing away your legal rights.